 Banana slices

 They go on top of the caramel sauce.
-Some recipes like to mix it with the dulce de leche, and you can do that also.
+Some recipes like to mix it with the dulce de leche, and you can go that route.

 Whipped cream topping